A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Empirical Facts

-From these figures, we can observe the following: \begin{itemize} \item For minstd\_rand, the last $6$ bits of the generated numbers are fixed and for Knuth's MMIX, last $2$ bits of four consecutive numbers form a pattern. \item For rand, lrand, Borland's LCG, MRG31k3p and random, the percentage of black and white boxes representing $1$s and $0$s are not same.
-Even for PCG $32$-bit generator, there is pattern visible in the diagrams. \item LFSR113 forms pattern for some seeds.
+\begin{itemize}[leftmargin=1pt] \item For \verb|minstd_rand|, the last $6$ bits of the generated numbers are fixed and for Knuth's \verb|MMIX|, last $2$ bits of four consecutive numbers form a pattern. \item For \verb|rand|, \verb|lrand|, Borland's LCG, \verb|MRG31k3p| and \verb|random|, the percentage of black and white boxes representing $1$s and $0$s are not same.
+Even for \verb|PCG-32|, there is pattern visible in the diagrams. \item \verb|LFSR113| forms pattern for some seeds.
 For WELL and Xorshift generators, dependency on seed is visible for the initial numbers. \item For MTs and SFMTs, the dependency on seed is visible for very few levels.
-For dSFMTs, there is pattern visible in the diagrams. \item Among the CA-based generators, rule $30-45$ has visible patterns and max-length CAs have dependency on seed up to some initial configurations.
-However, the figures for rule $30$ CA, non-linear CA and $3$-state CA appear relatively random. \item For the LCGs, the dependency on seed is less visible than the LFSRs. \item If observed minutely, every PRNG has some kind of clubbing of white boxes and black boxes, that is, none of the figures is actually free of pattern.
-That is why, none of these can pass all blind tests.
-However, for the good PRNGs, these patterns are non-repeating.
-Hence, these can serve most of the purposes. \\ \end{itemize}
+For dSFMTs, there is pattern visible in the diagrams.

+\item Among the CA-based generators, rule $30-45$ has visible patterns whereas max-length CAs have dependency on seed up to some initial configurations.
+For non-linear $2$-state CA, there are some minute cluster of black and white boxes.
+However, the figures for Decimal CA, ECA rule $30$ and $3$-state CA appear relatively random with no dependency on seed. \item For the LCGs, the dependency on seed is less visible than the LFSRs. \item If observed closely, every PRNG has some kind of clubbing of white boxes and black boxes, that is, none of the figures is actually free of pattern.
+However, for the good PRNGs, these patterns are non-repeating. \end{itemize}